 Specific information on IT systems and reporting requirements.
 Additional information is needed on the IT systems providers will be required to use and how they will be required to track and report certain information.
-Providers will be required to record and report information within 24 hours of administration in their jurisdiction's current Immunization Information System or an alternative federal system if their current system does not meet CDC's data reporting requirements, according to the updated interim playbook.59 The updated interim playbook also stated that additional information on these data requirements is forthcoming.
+Providers will be required to record and report information within 24 hours of administration in their jurisdiction's current Immunization Information System or an alternative federal system if their current system does not meet CDC's data reporting requirements, according to the updated interim playbook.
+The updated interim playbook also stated that additional information on these data requirements is forthcoming.
 Representatives from one provider group and one group representing state officials we spoke with stated that some providers are not adequately prepared for any new IT systems.

-Providers enrolled in the federal COVID-19 Vaccination Program will order and monitor vaccines and ancillary supplies at no cost through new and existing IT systems, according to the interim playbook.60 Specifically, CDC recommended jurisdictions use its existing Vaccine Tracking System (VTrckS) for this purpose, but indicated that it may also develop a https://www.astho.org/Federal-Government-Relations/Correspondence/ASTHO-AIM-Fund s-for-Vaccination-Distribution-Letter/
+Providers enrolled in the federal COVID-19 Vaccination Program will order and monitor vaccines and ancillary supplies at no cost through new and existing IT systems, according to the interim playbook.
+Specifically, CDC recommended jurisdictions use its existing Vaccine Tracking System (VTrckS) for this purpose, but indicated that it may also develop a new IT system to supplement VTrckS.
+The updated interim playbook also specifies that providers will be required to update their vaccine inventory daily in VaccineFinder, which the public can check online to find COVID-19 vaccination clinics.
+Several provider groups supported the use of existing IT infrastructure rather than the implementation of a new system to reduce any potential reporting or ordering problems that may come with learning and using a new system.